Rebound Relationships: What They Are, When They Hurt, and When They Don't

 When you're genuinely honest with the new person

 If you're clear — with yourself and them — that you're not in a place for something serious, that you're still finding your footing, and that this is casual for now, the relationship becomes what it is rather than a false premise.
 That honesty changes the ethics of it.
+The problem with most rebounds isn't the timing; it's the false impression of availability that often accompanies them.

 When the new relationship becomes something real over time

 Some rebounds become genuine long-term relationships.
 The key variable is whether, as the initial rebound motivation fades, there's actually something there between two people who know each other.
 Sometimes there is.
+The test isn't when it started — it's whether, three or six months in, when the novelty is gone and both people are more fully themselves, the connection is still real.

 The Practical Question